YASHGUPTA2611/Classification-Models/README.md

 ' breast_cancer.csv' is ther dataset file.

-' Breast cancer ml ' is the jupyter notebook, I first recommend to install sweetviz library for better and good graphs.
+' Breast cancer ml ' is the jupyter notebook, I first recommend to install sweetviz library because i have used it.
+It gives a better analysis of our dataset.

 2. Credit Card fraud :-